 I’ve became a high school English teacher since 1980.
 My first job was at a small school (about 140 students in grades 9-12) in central Iowa.
 Then we moved to suburban Dallas, Texas for a couple of years.
 We returned to the midwest in 1987, and I was a teacher at William Fremd High School in Palatine, Illinois until my retirement in 2014, serving as the school’s fourth English department chair from 2001-2007.
-I am currently an adjunct writing instructor at William Rainey Harper College in Palatine, Illinois.
+I am currently an adjunct writing instructor and Writing Center tutor at William Rainey Harper College in Palatine, Illinois.

 Along with Tony Romano, I’m the co-author of Expository Composition: Discovering Your Voice (EMC/Publishing).
 Writing, speaking, and consulting on issues related to teaching, professional development, and literacy instruction are also important aspects of my work.

 Thanks for looking at this blog.
 Your comments and questions are always welcome.